lujiefsi/lujiefsi.github.io/_pages/about.md

 I am an Associate Professor at The Institute of Computing Technology of the Chinese Academy of Sciences.
 My research interests include software security and program analysis.

-## Achievements
-- Best Paper Honorable Mention at CCS 2022
-- Outstanding Doctoral Dissertation Award, Chinese Academy of Sciences, 2021
-- Special Award of the Director of Institute of Computing Technology (Pei-Su Hsia Award), 2018

 ## Recruiting
 I'm currently looking for master students and interns.
 If you're interested in pursuing a Ph.D., please check out our research group at [https://ict-pag.github.io/](https://ict-pag.github.io/).
 If you are passionate about systems, software, and security, please feel free to contact me!
 For more details, visit [https://ict-pag.github.io/joining/](https://ict-pag.github.io/joining/).